davidli041105/dugu-seal/README.md

 - The seal bobs more aggressively as the charge builds
 - **Release** to stamp — the seal descends, presses the paper, transfers ink, and lifts off
 - Harder presses (longer holds) produce bolder, more saturated stamps with more ink bleed
-- Over-charging (past 80%) triggers a "overdrive" state with visual shake — be careful
+- Over-charging (past 80%) triggers an "overdrive" state with visual shake — be careful
 - Each stamp lands at a slightly different random position and rotation, simulating real hand stamping

 **Other controls**